MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/introduction-omnichannel.md

 ### Chat

 Chat is an engagement channel that enables your agents to connect with customers in real-time.
-The Chat channel is generally available now.
 More information: [Try channels for Dynamics 365 Customer Service](try-channels.md) and [Configure a chat channel](set-up-chat-widget.md)

 ### SMS

 SMS is an engagement channel that supports asynchronous mode of communication, and allows your organization to connect to customers by using text messages.
-The SMS channel is generally available now.
 More information: [Try channels for Dynamics 365 Customer Service](try-channels.md) and [Configure an SMS channel](configure-sms-channel.md)

 ### Voice